How Russia’s COVID-19 Vaccine Success can Impact the Remote Working Culture

-Moscow, Russia confirms on Sunday 12 July to the Russian news agency TASS that the human trials of the first possible coronavirus vaccine have been successfully completed.
-The volunteers will be discharged soon and the vaccine reportedly can become the first one to complete all the clinical trials.
+Moscow, Russia, confirms on Sunday 12 July to the Russian news agency TASS that the human trials of the first possible coronavirus vaccine have passed human tests.
+The volunteers will soon be discharged, and the vaccine is likely to be the first to conclude all clinical trials.

 The Fact-check of the first possible COVID-19 Vaccine

 This possible COVID-19 vaccine is developed under the supervision of chief researcher Elena Smolyarchuk and is marked safe for humans.
 However, a fact-check report claims that Russia’s vaccine has just cleared the phase-1 with 40 volunteers and it is still to pass the phase-2, where there will be at least 100 volunteers, and the phase-3, where at least thousand volunteers from different geographies will be a part of the trial.

 Amidst this quest for the first COVID-19 vaccine, however, the world has adopted a new normal.
 The biggest revolution in 2020, aside from a transformed lifestyle pattern, was embracing remote working culture!

 What if Russia’s Coronavirus Vaccine is a Success?
 Will Pre-COVID Business World Revive?

 The initial impact of COVID-19 was quite fatal for the business sector and some even faced a complete shutdown.
 However, a majority of businesses (especially the IT sector) have started accepting the remote working culture as the ‘new normal’.